Nick Kerbawy

 William Nicholas Kerbawy (August 1912 – June 7, 1990) was an American sports executive.
 He served as the general manager of the Detroit Lions from 1951 to 1958 and of the Detroit Pistons from 1958 to 1961.
-A founder and commissioner of the Michigan Sports Hall of Fame, Kerbawy was inducted into the hall in 1985.
+He won three NFL championships with the Lions.
+Kerbawy was also the founder and a commissioner of the Michigan Sports Hall of Fame, and was inducted into the hall in 1985.